58 Ground Effect Vehicles

 Wing Aspect Ratio Effect

 The aspect ratio effect for a wing operating in ground effect pertains to the increase in the effective aspect ratio of the wing by the presence of the ground.
 Wings with higher aspect ratios (longer and narrower) generally experience less induced drag and are more efficient.
 Wings with lower aspect ratios can experience a more significant improvement in lift and ground effect efficiency than wings with higher aspect ratios.
 However, the effects are pronounced for wings of all aspect ratios.
-The basic principle is illustrated in the figure below, where the presence of the ground causes a lateral outward movement of the wing tip vortices, increasing the effective aspect ratio of the wing.
+The basic principle is illustrated in the figure below, where the ground or other impervious surface causes a lateral outward movement of the wing tip vortices, increasing the effective aspect ratio of the wing.

-The induced drag on a wing ground effect can be approximated by the equation
+The induced drag on a wing near a surface can be approximated by the equation

-One equation to account for ground effect is the aspect ratio correction factor or \phi factor as given by
+One equation to account for the benefits of the surface proximity is the aspect ratio correction factor or “ factor” as given by

-where h/b is the height-to-span ratio of the wing above the runway.
-Notice that \phi \rightarrow 1 as h/b increases, so the effects are only significant when the wing operates within one wing span of the ground.
-Therefore, the effective aspect ratio of the wing increases in ground effect and is given by
+where is the height-to-span ratio of the wing above the surface.
+Notice that as increases, so the effects are only significant when the wing operates within one wing span.
+Therefore, the effective aspect ratio of the wing increases in proximity to the surface, as given by

 Another approximation for the correction factor is that

-where e is the distance between the trailing edge of the wing and the ground.
-These simple models are confirmed by the results below, obtained with wings in wind tunnels, suggesting that the “ground effect” can be considered negligible for more than one wing span above the ground.
+where is the distance between the trailing edge of the wing and the surface.
+These simple models are confirmed by the results below, obtained with wings in wind tunnels, suggesting that surface effects can be considered negligible for more than one wing span above the ground.

 Thrust & Power Requirements